exekube/exekube/README.md

 - [x] Create GCP account, enable billing
 - [x] Get credentials for GCP (`credentials.json`)
 - [x] Authenticate to GCP (for `gcloud` and `terraform` use)
-- [ ] Enable terraform remote state in a Google Storage bucket
+- [ ] Enable terraform remote state in a Cloud Storage bucket

 ### Cloud provider config

 - [ ] Create GCP Folders and Projects and associated policies
-- [x] [Access control] Create GCP IAM Service Accounts and IAM Policies for the Project
+- [x] Create GCP IAM Service Accounts and IAM Policies for the Project

 ### Cluster creation